 The most famous artists of the modern period, like Chagall, Picasso, Calder and Kandinsky, can be admired in this wonderful palace of "Peggy Guggenheim".
 The daughter of the industrial tycoon "Benjamin Guggenheim" was an art collector and gallery owner.
 She died 1979 in Italy.

 The Brotherhood of St. Rocco of Montpellier was a very rich order, which built this magnificent palace in 1517.
 The facade was remodeled in 1771 by Macaruzzi.
-There are many paintings in the halls.
-The Sala terrena, for example, was decorated with pictures by Jacopo Tintoretto.
+There are many famous paintings in the halls of the Scuola Grande di San Rocco.
+The Sala terrena, for example, is decorated with pictures by Jacopo Tintoretto.